Sunday, September 25, 2022

 - Instead of a ringbearer, my daughter's fiance's emotional support animal will carry the rings up the aisle.
 When it's time to give them to the officiant, the plan is for her to say "Shake," and he'll hold up his paw with the rings tied on it for her to take.

-- Our flower girl is going to push a cart that holds the sand ceremony stuff... and on the cart will be a sign I made that says, "Though I'm undeniably adorable, wait until you see the Bride."
+- Our flower girl is going to push a cart that holds the sand ceremony materials... and on the cart will be a sign I made that says, "Though I'm undeniably adorable, wait until you see the Bride."

 But though all the planning was fun at first, my and my loved ones' mental illnesses and physical issues have come into play over and over throughout the process.
+I'm thankful that I was able to figure out ways to overcome them.

-Then my family started taking over and telling me how to do my wedding.
 To combat that, we decided to move it to a neutral venue... one we could control easier.
-It didn't eliminate the stress my family continues to pile on concerning the wedding, but it helped.
+It didn't eliminate the stress my family continued to pile on concerning the wedding, but it helped.

-- I have a similar issue to my daughter's...
+3 - I have a similar issue to my daughter's...
 I also have good days and bad days physically and emotionally, though not as extreme or life-altering as hers.

 There is a lot more that I could share, but I honestly do still have a lot to do.
-If I think about anything else, I'll either add it to this post or will do another one AFTER the honeymoon.
+If I think about anything else, I'll either add it to this post or will do another one after the honeymoon.

 One last thing I need to say, though.
 At the top of my master to-do list, I wrote: